PostMonsterG/Roady/README.md

 Roady is currently at version 0.1.0, which means it is brand new.

-## To install the 🎒Roady menu
+## To install the 🎒 Roady menu
-Follow these steps to copy the latest version of the  🎒Roady menu from GitHub into your Scripts menu file
+Follow these steps to copy the latest version of the  🎒 Roady menu from GitHub into your Scripts menu file
 1. File → Open URL…  `https://raw.githubusercontent.com/PostMonsterG/Roady/main/Roady.opml`
 2. Select the entire outline, i.e., the 🎒 node that contains everything
 3. Copy (⌘C)